Awesome WSL Overview

 11. Systemd

-On September 21st, 2022 microsoft release a blog.
-As of version 0.67.6 of WSL2, you can now enable booting with systemd in WSL, enabling support for services and applications like snap, to read more visit the blog here.
+On September 21st 2022, Microsoft announced[1] official support for systemd in WSL2 disributions.
+As of version 0.67.6 of WSL2, you can now enable booting with systemd in WSL, enabling support for services and applications like snap.

 Using WSL